ygt-mikekchar/applicative-kata/README.md

   - Rewrite `rand_letter`, `rand_even` and `rand_odd` to use `gen_map` on
     `Gen<T>`.

+FIXME: I have not updated the document past this point

 ### Step 12.
 Working with Pairs

 It would be nice to build pairs of random values, but not just in a